 - BI 1701963

 Similar to other gene mutations, clinical trials are an option for patients who test positive for a KRAS mutation.
-Because there are many cases of KRAS mutated cancer, there is a need for new treatment options and clinical trials is where they are developed.
+Because there are many cases of KRAS mutated cancer, there is a need for new studies and clinical trials is where they are developed.
 These trials provide early access to new therapies that are otherwise not available until they are approved after years of evaluation for commercial use.
 Talk with your doctor to see if clinical trials are an option for you.

 Standard treatments used for KRAS positive cancer patients depend on the type of cancer and stage of disease.
 Typically, these patients will receive chemotherapy or immunotherapy on its own, or in addition to a targeted therapy.